remla2025-team16/lib-ml/README.md

 # lib-ml

 **Overview**
 A shared library for preprocessing restaurant review data.
 Used by both `model-training` and `model-service` to ensure consistency.
+The personal contribution can be seen from `ACTIVITY.md`.

 #### **Features**